OpenDGPS/SimulAT/README.md

 A program to  generate eight million virtual people in Austria

 ## Background
 Given a set of public or privat available demographic data about a real population, it should be possible to generate a virtual population which is congruent to the demographhic data in sense of statistic distribution.

+## How it works